Mike Lee: Foreign policy

 In April 2019, after the House passed the resolution withdrawing American support for the Saudi-led coalition in Yemen, Lee was one of nine lawmakers to sign a letter to Trump requesting a meeting with him and urging him to sign "Senate Joint Resolution 7, which invokes the War Powers Act of 1973 to end unauthorized US military participation in the Saudi-led coalition's armed conflict against Yemen's Houthi forces, initiated in 2015 by the Obama administration."
-The group of Senators included Bernie Sanders, Rand Paul, and others.
+The group of senators included Bernie Sanders, Rand Paul, and others.
 Trump was expected to veto the measure.

-In June 2019, Lee was one of seven Republicans who voted to block Trump's Saudi arms deal providing weapons to Saudi Arabia, United Arab Emirates and Jordan.
+In June 2019, Lee was one of seven Republicans who voted to block Trump's Saudi arms deal providing weapons to Saudi Arabia, United Arab Emirates, and Jordan.

+In September 2019, Lee stirred up controversy by refusing to cancel his trip to Russia after other members of the delegation had their visas denied.
+He insisted solo talks with Russian officials would ensure dialogue remained open between the two nations.
 Lee has been considered a strong supporter of Israel.

-Lee has been a vocal critic of Japan's handling of the conviction and imprisonment of Lieutenant Ridge Alkonis, who is serving a three-year sentence in Japan for a May 2021 car crash that killed two Japanese citizens.
+Lee has been a vocal critic of Japan's handling of the conviction and imprisonment of Lieutenant Ridge Alkonis, who was serving a three-year sentence in Japan for a May 2021 car crash that killed two Japanese citizens.
 In February 2023, Lee issued a 24-hour deadline on Twitter to Japanese Prime Minister Fumio Kishida to hand Alkonis over and threatened to cut off military aid to Japan over the incident.
 After the deadline passed, Lee took to the Senate floor to question the Status of Forces Agreement between the U.S. and Japan, which governs how military personnel stationed in Japan are treated under Japanese law.
 In March 2023, the Japanese Foreign Ministry lodged an official complaint against Lee through the U.S. government.

+In December 2023, Lee introduced the Disengaging Entirely from the United Nations Debacle (DEFUND) Act, legislation to withdraw the U.S. from the United Nations.

+In January 2024, Lee voted against a resolution proposed by Senator Bernie Sanders that would have applied the human rights provisions of the Foreign Assistance Act to U.S. military aid to Israel.
+The proposal was defeated, 72 to 11.

+In January 2025, Lee called for U.S. withdrawal from the NATO alliance.

 Healthcare

-Lee was part of the group of 13 senators drafting the Senate version of the AHCA behind closed doors.
+Lee was part of the group of 13 senators drafting the Senate version of the American Health Care Act of 2017 behind closed doors.
 He eventually came out against the bill, along with Senator Jerry Moran, bringing the "no" vote total among Republicans to four.
 This effectively stopped any chance of the bill's passage.